 The human topics are: changing cities; global development; and resource management linked to either energy or water.

 We conduct 2 local area investigations.
-A rivers study which will take place in a channel near to school and an urban investigation which will be conducted in Birmingham.
-Both will take place towards the end of year 10 and the start of year 11.
+A rivers study that takes place in a channel near to school and an urban investigation conducted in Birmingham.
+Both take place in early Year 11.

 Click here for our YouTube channel.

-In Year 9 pupils use a collapsed timetable day to investigate the impact of tourism on Stratford-upon-Avon.
+In Year 9 pupils use an Enrichment Day to investigate the impact of tourism on Stratford-upon-Avon.
 In Year 10 pupils investigate redevelop on a day trip to Brindley Place in Birmingham.
 In Year 12 students go on a 3-day residential field trip to the Peak District and Sheffield to investigate rebranding and managing the risk of flooding.